 How can you manage your balance disorder?

-If the brain cannot rely on the information it receives from the balance system, a person’s ability to maintain their balance can become overly dependent on vision or on the information received from the muscles and joints.
+If the brain cannot rely on the information it receives from the inner ear, a person’s ability to maintain their balance can become overly dependent on vision or on the information received from the muscles and joints.

-This can lead to developing new patterns of movement to compensate for the change and to avoid head movements that increase their symptoms of dizziness and nausea.
+This can lead to developing new patterns of movement to compensate for the change and to avoid movements that can increase their symptoms.

-For example, a person might adopt restricting their neck movement as a method of reducing the onset of their symptoms and therefore might swivel their entire body rather than just the head in turning to look at something, or might always look down at the floor to avoid what appears as a confusing swirl of activity.
+For example, a person might adopt restricting their neck movement and might swivel their entire body rather than just the head in turning to look at something, or might always look down at the floor to avoid excess visual input.

-Unfortunately, these types of adaptation can result in headache, neck ache, muscle stiffness, general fatigue, and a decrease in the ability to retrain the brain to adjust to the vestibular problem, which can make the symptoms much worse.
+Unfortunately, these types of adaptation can result in other symptoms of headache, neck ache, muscle stiffness, general fatigue, and if not altered can make the symptoms much worse.

-The aim of Vestibular Rehabilitation is to retrain the brain to recognise and process signals from the vestibular system, in coordination with information from vision and proprioception.
+The aim of Vestibular Rehabilitation is to retrain the brain to recognise and process signals from the balance (vestibular) system, in coordination with information from vision and muscles/joints.
 This often involves desensitising the balance system to movements that provoke symptoms.
-A qualified audiologist provides a course of exercises after a full assessment

-From this assessment the audiologist will develop an individualised treatment plan that will include exercises to be performed at home which combine specific head and body movements with eye exercises.
-Treatment may also include increasing activities and exercise in order to strengthen muscles and increase tolerance for certain stimuli.
+After full assessment of the problem a Specialist Audiologist or ENT Doctor will develop an individualised treatment plan that can include exercises to be performed at home which combine specific head and body movements with eye exercises.
+This may also include gradually increasing activities and exercise in order to strengthen muscles and increase tolerance for certain movements.

-Some of the exercise and activities may at first cause an increase in symptoms, as the body and brain attempt to sort out the new pattern of movements.
-But with time and consistent work, the coordination signals from the eyes, proprioception, and vestibular system will occur.
+Some of the exercises may at first cause an increase in symptoms, as the body and brain attempt to sort out the new pattern of movements.
+But with time and consistent work, the coordination of signals from the vision, muscles/joints, and vestibular system will occur.

-In most cases, balance improves if the exercises are correctly and accurately performed.
-Muscle tension, headaches, and fatigue will diminish, and symptoms of dizziness, vertigo, and nausea will decrease or disappear.
-Often, Vestibular Rehabilitation is so successful that no other treatment is required.
+In most cases, overall balance improves if the exercises are correctly and accurately performed.
+Other symptoms will diminish, and dizziness, vertigo, and nausea will decrease or disappear.
+Often, Vestibular Rehabilitation is so successful that no other treatment or medication is required.